neofodere/vdream/scripts/README.md

 ## **=>** V.Dream Integrity Checker `VDREAM_CHECKER.PS1`:

+### 💡 What is its purpose
+Verify that your V.Dream installation is not corrupted and that no files are missing.

 ### 🛠️ How to use
 1. Download the file ***VDREAM_CHECKER.PS1*** to any folder on your computer.